m4gshm/gollections/README.md

 ## Functions

 Consists of two groups of operations:
- * Intermediate - only defines a computation (Wrap, Map, Flatt, Filter).
+ * Intermediate - only defines a computation (Wrap, Map, Flatt, Filter, Group).
  * Final - applies intermediates and retrieves the result (ForEach, Slice, Reduce)

 Intermediates should wrap one by one to make a lazy computation chain that can be applied to the latest final operation.